 In thinking about the Best Rides at Disney World, I thought we should make it official and take a stand.
 It’s been a while since we talked about our favorite rides and I thought we needed an update.
 This is especially true since we have been to Toy Story Land, but have yet to experience Star Wars: Galaxy’s Edge, both in Hollywood Studios and Disneyland.
 I’m anticipating a little movement on the results here once that happens.
 But, we will see.
+Also, if you’re a little more adventurous, check out our podcast over Disney World Thrill Rides!
 So without further ado, here are our favorite rides in each park (with some runners up, of course).

 Favorite Ride – Avatar Flight of Passage

 This is without a doubt the best ride that we have tried at Walt Disney World.
 Disney’s Animal Kingdom has always had a few decent options (see below), but they really outdid themselves here.
 This is technically classified as a thrill ride, so you need to be 44in or taller to ride.
 That said, it is a screen-based motion simulator attraction.
 You sit on a ride vehicle that is supposed to simulate sitting on a banshee, but is probably more akin to sitting on a motorcycle.
 Using 3D glasses, you embark on a flight through Mo’ara while “riding on the back of a banshee” like the Na’vi do in the movie, Avatar.
 As the lines for this one still remain relatively long, definitely try and get a fastpass for it.
 As Jennings loves it (he is fairly risk adverse when it comes to trying thrill rides), I’m pretty confident in recommending it as the go-to attraction in Animal Kingdom for most Disney fans!

 Runner Up #1 – Expedition Everest